Carnival Probes ShinyHunters Claim of 8.7 Million Stolen Records

 As part of that settlement, Carnival agreed to strengthen email security, multifactor authentication, password policies, phishing training and breach-response practices.
 The new lawsuits argue the company should have anticipated cyberattack risk given threats facing travel and financial companies.

-Carnival has also experienced separate technology problems this year, including widespread online disruptions in February and an April email glitch that sent repeated cruise offers to some guests.
-Those incidents have not been linked to the alleged data breach.
+Carnival has also experienced separate technology problems this year.
+Widespread online disruptions hit in February, and an April email glitch sent repeated cruise offers to some guests.
+Those incidents have not been linked to the data breach.